COSC-499-W2023/year-long-project-team-19/README.md

 * Website runs old build of the game, missing multiplayer features, because multiplayer needs dedicated server build that clients connect to and it was easier to just develop multiplayer to work locally in 2 editors using ParallelSync, and it still demonstrates multiplayer functionality, just not deployed to the browser.

-* Connecting to a locally run XAMPP server to log in inside of the website version of the game requires changing the http.config file of your XAMPP server to allow connections from all sources (see this file:), and it might still break if you are using a specific browser (Firefox and Google Chrome seem to be fine).
+* Connecting to a locally run XAMPP server to log in inside of the website version of the game requires changing the http.config file of your XAMPP apache server to allow connections from all sources (see this file: https://github.com/COSC-499-W2023/year-long-project-team-19/blob/4ac696aaf175a41fb538dfcaf85fa5583c1b6317/app/Xampp%20Config%20Files/httpd.conf), and it might still break if you are using a specific browser (Firefox and Google Chrome seem to be fine).

 * While running a multiplayer setup, the host build of the game will be able to see the game over scene and update the stat's of its user fine, but the client doesn't always get sent to the game over scene properly, they might get stuck on the samplescene indefinitely.